 - Consider the gender politics of the host country, are there gender norms that are different from what you are used to?
 Are you prepared to adapt?
 Does the host country have laws relating to sexual orientation and if so, what strategy is in place for this from the volunteering organisation, do they provide support?

-The Learning Service provide 6 videos which you may find helpful:
+The Learning Service provide the following videos you may find helpful